This is one of the most amazing deserts on the planet and it holds a fascinating record!

 1. It’s the largest hot desert on the planet

-The Sahara Desert is an extremely large desert in the northern part of Africa.
+The Sahara Desert is extremely large in the northern part of Africa.
 It covers an area of 9,200,000 square kilometers (3,600,000 square miles) within the borders of 10 different countries.

 These countries include Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia.